Zveaga/kolibri/docs/getting_started.rst

 .. note::
   Most virtual environments will require special setup for non-Bash shells such as Fish and ZSH.
+ Direct development on Windows is not supported.
+If you're using a Windows machine, please set up your development environment using WSL (Windows Subsystem for Linux).

 To setup and start using pyenv-virtualenv, follow the instructions here :doc:`/howtos/pyenv_virtualenv`.